Middle Eastern Canadians

-Middle Eastern Canadians are Canadians who were either born in or can trace their ancestry to the Middle East, which includes Western Asia and North Africa.
+Middle Eastern Canadians are Canadians who were either born in or can trace their ancestry to the Middle East (MENA region), which includes both West Asia and North Africa.

 History

 Initial settlement

-Individuals from the Middle East first arrived in Canada in 1882, when a group of Syrian and Lebanese immigrants settled in Montreal.
-Lebanon, Syria, Jordan and Palestine were ruled by the Ottoman Empire at that time.
-As a result, early Arabic immigrants from these countries were referred to as either Turks or Syrians by Canadian authorities.
+Individuals from the Middle East first arrived in Canada in 1882, when a group of Syrian-Lebanese immigrants settled in Montreal.
+These early Arab immigrants were mostly Christian and arrived primarily from the Levant (modern-day Israel, Lebanon, Syria, Palestine, and Jordan).

+In 1901, approximately 2,000 immigrants from Greater Syria, encompassing modern-day Syria, Lebanon, Jordan, Israel, and Palestine, settled in Canada.

 20th century

-During World War I, Middle Eastern Canadians of Turkish origin were placed in “enemy alien" internment camps.
+During World War I, Middle Eastern Canadians of Turkish origin were placed in "enemy alien" internment camps.

 The Middle Eastern Canadian population grew rapidly during the latter half of the 20th century; the 1979 Iranian Revolution resulted in a spike of immigration to Canada from the West Asian country.

 21st century

 The Syrian refugee crisis during the 2010s fueled further growth to the already existing Syrian population; increased immigration from the West Asian country resulted in Syria becoming the third highest source country of immigration to Canada adding 35,000 Syrians becoming permanent residents in 2016.